HF-SPM using attocube nano-positioners in magnetic fields above 30 T

 Scanning Microwave Impedance Microscopy at 4 K and 9 T

-A set of linear positioners and scanners was implemented into a microwave impedance microscope located inside a liquid Helium flow cryostat equipped with a 9 T superconducting magnet.
+A set of linear positioners and scanners made for cryogenic application was implemented into a microwave impedance microscope located inside a liquid Helium flow cryostat equipped with a 9 T superconducting magnet.
 The 1 GHz microwave signal was guided to the cantilever probe, which detected the dielectric constant and conductivity contrast of the sample during scanning.
 The system is a versatile tool for fundamental research on complex materials and phase transitions under various conditions.

 Transition from slow Abrikosov to fast moving Josephson vortices